Skip to main

 The MSN-DNP Clinical Leadership (CL) option will prepare APNs to function as leaders in clinical settings and as effective change agents in varied positions.
 The curriculum emphasizes leadership effectiveness, evidence-based practice, quality/safety, information management expertise and strategies to make health care policy impacts.
 Students will take a series of courses that will prepare them to be effective leaders in clinical or community/public health settings and to respond to the challenges of health care today.

 This specialty does not lead to board certification.
-Download the full time curriculum here and the part time curriculum here
+Download the part time curriculum here.

 Course descriptions are available in the University Registrar Catalogs.